Hank Williams Jr.: Country music career

 In 2000, he provided the voice of Injun Joe in Tom Sawyer.
 In 2001, Williams Jr. co-wrote his classic hit "A Country Boy Can Survive" after 9/11, renaming it "America Can Survive".
 In 2004, Williams was featured prominently on CMT Outlaws.
 In 2006, he starred at the Summerfest concert.

 He has also made a cameo appearance along with Larry the Cable Guy, Kid Rock, and Charlie Daniels in Gretchen Wilson's music video for the song "All Jacked Up".
 He and Kid Rock also appeared in Wilson's "Redneck Woman" video.
 Hank also had a small part of Kid Rock's video "Only God Knows Why", and "Redneck Paradise".

 In April 2009, Williams released a new single, "Red, White & Pink-Slip Blues", which peaked at number 43 on the country charts.
-The song was the lead-off single to Williams' album 127 Rose Avenue.
+The song was the lead-off single to Williams's album 127 Rose Avenue.
 The album debuted and peaked at number 7 on the Billboard Top Country Albums chart.
 Also in July 2009, 127 Rose Avenue was announced as his last album for Curb Records.

 Musical style

-As a multi-instrumentalist, Williams' repertoire of skills includes guitar, bass guitar, upright bass, steel guitar, banjo, Resonator guitar, piano, keyboards, saxophone, harmonica, fiddle, and drums.
+As a multi-instrumentalist, Williams's repertoire of skills includes guitar, bass guitar, upright bass, steel guitar, banjo, Resonator guitar, piano, keyboards, saxophone, harmonica, fiddle, and drums.
 Williams began his recording career performing covers of his father's songs.
 Despite catering to the country music market, Williams preferred to listen to rhythm and blues.
 Williams also recorded singles under the name Luke the Drifter Jr. (a reference to his father's alias "Luke the Drifter"), rock and roll singles under the aliases Rockin' Randall and Bocephus (a nickname given to him by his father), and blues under the name Thunderhead Hawkins.
-Williams' music has been categorized as country rock, blues rock, southern rock, outlaw country, rockabilly and rock and roll.
+Williams's music has been categorized as country rock, blues rock, southern rock, outlaw country, rockabilly and rock and roll.